stackup-wallet/accessctl/README.md

 ### Signer functions

-The following relates to signers for Authentication.
+These functions relate to Authentication.
 The `signerId` is emitted via events and should be tracked on the application layer.
 For details, see definitions in [IAMValidator.sol](src/IAMValidator.sol) and [Signer.sol](src/Signer.sol).

 ```solidity
 event SignerAdded(address indexed account, uint120 indexed signerId, uint256 x, uint256 y);